TeamCodeStream/codestream-guide/docs/src/features/interface.md

   feedback request, or through ad-hoc code comments/issues, "codemarks" are the discussions that annotate your codebase and all of the codemarks in the current repository are listed for reference.
-* [Work in Progress](wip-section) - A summary of your local changes, by repo, as well the issue you're currently working on.
 * [Issues](issues-section) - See all of your open issues, across multiple services, in one place, and click on one to update its status, create a feature branch to do your work, and even update your status on Slack.